okeshawarz/prospectus/draft-2.md

 1) Facilitating competition by absorbing any above-average profits,

 2) Choking off investment by reducing the surplus value available to invest, either directly through land rents on commercial real estate, or indirectly through residential real estate which may put further upward pressure on wage demands.

+## Literature Review

+### The Division Between Wages, Profits, and Rents

+### The Political Economy of Real Estate and Property Ownership

+### Urban Growth and Distribution

+## Data and Methods

 # Rent Control Revisited: Is it Good, Actually?